Litovel: Administrative division

+Etymology

+In Old Czech the town's name was written as Ľutovel.
+The name was probably derived from the personal name Ľutov.

 Geography

 Litovel is located about 16 km northwest of Olomouc.
 It lies in a flat agricultural landscape in the Upper Morava Valley lowland.
 The highest point is the hill Šumina at 418 m above sea level.
 The Morava River and six its branches flow through the town, which gave it the nickname "Moravian Venice".

 The northern part of the municipal territory lies in the Litovelské Pomoraví Protected Landscape Area, named after the town.